Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Lorraine also runs 'Mini Molesey Theatre Club' a children's musical theatre school and 'Molesing Ladies Choir' a singing group for ladies; keeping her love of jazz hands, high kicks and singing alive in the local community.

 Most recently Lorraine has been helping create jingles for our radio plays and next live production.
+Her Upstage debut, playing the lead in A Coy Mistress, was a joy to behold.

 Sahera Chohan